eduardotec05/eduardotec05/README.md

 - 🦾 I try to learning C++
 - 🙏 I only want finish the year
 - 🍕 I like the pizza with pineapple
-- ⚽ And up the chivas
+- ⚽ "Y ARRIBAAA LAS CHIVAASSS"❤️💙

 <br>